 In Linux, there are several ways to install java.
 But we will refer to the simplest and easy way to install java using a terminal.
 For Linux, we will install OpenJDK.
 OpenJDK is a free and open-source implementation of the Java programming language.
 Steps for setting the environment in the Linux operating system are as follows:

 Step 1: Go to Application -> Accessories -> Terminal.

-Step 2: Type command as below as follows:
+Step 2: Type the command as below as follows:

 sudo apt-get install openjdk-8-jdk